 Inevitably, the contract for SciConCommConCon ’18 was awarded to DGGG.
 And the rest is history: my friend is working on a draft conference program.
 She attempts to CC it to her boss, Brandt Keith.
 She fails.

-And you, reader, are now the beneficiary of a sneak preview of this year’s drawcard:
+That’s why you, reader, can now enjoy a sneak preview of one of this year’s conference highlights.

 Special guest Professor Stephan Lewandowsky will introduce